Counting Macros: Is it the Total Carbs in a Day, or the Total Carbs per Meal, that Counts?

 This is just one of fifty or so points of contention that have cropped up over the years as the ketogenic diet, for weight loss especially, has gained popularity.
 But rather than go searching for the research to make a case either way, I'm going to stick with sharing my own experience with this.
 Because, ultimately, it seems to me that literally every one of those points of contention are debatable because everyone's body is an individual body with unique internal traits.

-For context, therefore, I'll acknowledge that I do have a significant degree of insulin resistance, having been diagnosed with PCOS shortly after beginning a ketogenic diet, myself, as well as issues with fat malabsorption, and chronic physiological and emotional stress, (e.g., chronic pain, endotoxicity via gut dysbiosis and intestinal permeability, PTSD, and a go-getter/Type A personality).
+Not really, but for context, I do have a significant degree of insulin resistance, having been diagnosed with PCOS shortly after beginning a ketogenic diet, as well as issues chronic Lyme disease, chronic stress, gut dysbiosis and intestinal permeability, PTSD, and a Type A personality.

 When I began a ketogenic diet, I heeded the experts' advice, and stuck to 20 grams of net carbs per day.
 At least, that had been the average consensus amongst them, I found, but granted, there were other variations, too.
 I saw lots of people on the support forums and such saying that they could "get away with," for example, a bag of popcorn at night, because they hadn't eaten any carbs at all, all day long.
 Intuitively, I knew that I wouldn't benefit as much as I needed to if I framed "my keto" in that same way.
 In other words, I didn't want to "get away with" anything; I wanted to learn what my body thrived on, and do that 97.28% of the time. *chuckle*